supsi-dacd-isaac/krangpower/docs/source/defaults_help.rst

 The keys of this dictionary are a subset of *values*' ones.
 For the properties listed, the measurement unit for the properties internally used by OpenDSS is indicated

+**"contingent"**

+A list of those settings that do not influence the identity and physical characterization of a circuit, but are just computational auxiliary parameters, not to be saved in output files.

 interf_sel.json
 ...............